sandialabs/toyplot/docs/dependencies.rst

 ----------------------

-Displaying interactive Toyplot figures in a window implemented with the Qt graphical user interface toolkit, the following is required:
+Displaying interactive Toyplot figures in a window implemented with the Qt graphical user interface toolkit requires the following:

 * PyQt5 - https://pypi.python.org/pypi/PyQt5